lexibank/tlopo/out/vol4/chapter8.md

 It is important to recognize that speakers often distinguish two or more senses of generic terms, some with narrower reference, others with wider reference.
 English _animal_ is an example.
 There are some contexts, in popular speech, where _animal_ denotes a category that includes, roughly, mammals, four-legged reptiles and frogs but not birds, fish or invertebrates.
 There are other contexts where it includes all creatures other than humans.
 And there are still other contexts where it includes humans (‘Humans are different from the rest of the animal kingdom’).

+<a id="s-1-2-6"></a>

-8.1.2.6 A modest objective
+### 1.2.6 A modest objective

-Although I see the merit of Wierzbicka’s argument that definitions of a folk category should try to capture as fully as possible folk perceptions and knowledge about that category, the data to hand for Oceanic languages do not allow us to pursue such an objective (see §1.2.7).
+Although I see the merit of Wierzbicka’s argument that definitions of a folk category should try to capture as fully as possible folk perceptions and knowledge about that category, the data to hand for Oceanic languages do not allow us to pursue such an objective (see [§1.2.7](../contributions/4-8#s-1-2-7)).
 My concern with definitions in this chapter is more modest: to find the referential range of a category, the kinds of animals that speakers of a language include in it, where ‘kinds’ can be defined in biological terms (whether this be simply the species, genus, family, etc. recognised by biologists, or features of morphology or behaviour that allow us to identify biological categories, such as a folk taxon that consists of birds and bats).

 This objective might seem straightforward enough.
 But it is not, for reasons outlined in the following section.

+<a id="s-1-2-7"></a>

-8.1.2.7 Shortcomings of dictionary definitions
+### 1.2.7 Shortcomings of dictionary definitions

 For anyone wishing to compare taxonomies of flora and fauna in Oceanic languages a serious problem is the poor quality of definitions provided in dictionaries and other sources.
 Ideally, the taxonomies of a language should be inferable from information given in the dictionary.[^4]